-Fairfax Criminal Defense Attorney Misha Lopez describes the consequences of smoking legal marijuana while on probation in Virginia.
+Fairfax Criminal Defense Attorneys describe the consequences of smoking legal marijuana while on probation in Virginia.

 If an individual has been convicted of any kind of crime in Virginia – felony or misdemeanor – there is a good chance that he is at least on unsupervised probation.
 In other instances, especially for more serious offenses, a person may be on supervised probation, which could require active monitoring, completion of programs, and random drug testing.
 An individual on probation (referred to as “the probationer”) is also subject to a “general good behavior” condition, which means the probationer cannot break any laws, have negative police contact, or be accused of creating any other issues or problems of an illegal nature.
 If the probationer violates the terms of his probation, he could face serious consequences.
 Here is what to expect if you violate probation in Virginia.

 Given that the probationer will be punished if they are not of “general good behavior,” what happens when the person is on probation and smokes marijuana in a jurisdiction where it is fully legalized?
 The remainder of this post explores some of the intricacies faced by probationers in the ever-changing context of legalizing marijuana across the country while being on probation in Virginia.